-Dana Loncar, Vice Chariman: Bachelor of Science in Political Science, Florida State University; Consultant with Consensus Communications; over 15 years experience in public affairs, government relations, and political campaigns in Central Florida; serves on Businessforce Board and Communications committee for Coalition for the Homeless; graduate of Leadership Orlando and former Chairman of the Board of Directors for the Coalition of the Homeless (2010-2011); Co-chair of TCS' 20th Anniversary Celebration; married to Steve, mother of two TCS students.
+Dana Loncar, Vice Chairman: Bachelor of Science in Political Science, Florida State University; Consultant with Consensus Communications; over 15 years experience in public affairs, government relations, and political campaigns in Central Florida; serves on Businessforce Board and Communications committee for Coalition for the Homeless; graduate of Leadership Orlando and former Chairman of the Board of Directors for the Coalition of the Homeless (2010-2011); Co-chair of TCS' 20th Anniversary Celebration; married to Steve, mother of two, one TCS student.

-Dale van Gelder, Treasurer: MBA, Rollins College; Bachelor's degree in Marketing, Moravian College; Senior Vice President, Restaurant Group, VEREIT, Inc.; Certified Commercial Investment Member (CCIM); married to Richard; mother of two TCS students.
+Dale van Gelder, Treasurer: MBA, Rollins College; Bachelor's degree in Marketing, Moravian College; Chief Operating Officer of First Presbyterian Church of Orlando; married to Richard; mother of one TCS student and one alumni.